ABOUT LV21

 National Historic Ship No.2330

-LV21 is a 40 metre steel-hulled lightship transformed into a floating cultural hub - an art space and performance facility with a difference - designed to provide a range of innovative services, both aboard and ashore, promoting and supporting the creative industries while celebrating and honouring the maritime traditions of the historic vessel.
+LV21 is a 40 metre, 500 tonne, steel-hulled lightship transformed into a floating cultural hub - an arts space and performance facility with a difference - designed to provide a range of innovative services, both aboard and ashore, promoting and supporting the creative industries while celebrating and honouring the maritime traditions of the historic vessel.

-As an iconic landmark on the Gravesend riverfront and a prime platform for showcasing activities across artistic disciplines, LV21 endeavours to act as a beacon - a leading light in Kent’s cultural offer - bringing together diverse communities, visitors and businesses with unforgettable arts, culture, education and heritage experiences.
+As an iconic landmark located at the Historic Dockyard Chatham and a prime platform for showcasing activities across artistic disciplines, LV21 endeavours to act as a beacon - a leading light in Kent’s cultural offer - bringing together diverse communities, visitors and businesses with unforgettable arts, culture, education and heritage experiences.

 Image